umee-network/umee/x/incentive/README.md

 Additionally, some mathematically redundant information is maintained in `KVStore` but not genesis state for efficient operations:
 - `TotalBonded` for every bonded uToken denom (total excludes unbondings).
-- `TotalUnbonding` for every bonded uToken denom and tier.
+- `TotalUnbonding` for every bonded uToken denom.
 - `AmountUnbonding` for each account with one or more unbondings in progress.

 These totals are kept in sync with the values they track by the functions in `keeper/store.go`, which update the totals whenever any of the values they reference are changed for any reason (including when importing genesis state).